The benefit of challenges

 Past experiences can cloud our perspective.
 If something negative has happened in the past, our minds reference that and it can become an entrenched belief.
 If we want to change our perspective it means exploring, understanding and changing those beliefs.
 Reframing the situation we find ourselves in and asking the questions: could there be something to learn from this, is there a benefit that I’m not yet aware of?

 Often we look at a situation in an immediate context and respond emotionally.
 So the fear or anger drives our response instead of rational thinking.
 When we pause and start to think through the situation we may realise that the obstacle isn’t as huge and daunting as it first appeared.
 And that instead of being something negative happening to us, there may be a real benefit.

 Maintaining a future outlook

-2020 has been a hard year for most, and we can’t wait for it to be over.
-We hope fervently that 2021 will be better, a year with not quite as many life changing events.
+The last couple of years has been hard for most, and we can’t wait for it to be over.
+We hope fervently that 2022 onwards will be better, with not quite as many life changing events.
 Maintaining a future outlook is a good thing, but we shouldn’t just be wishing for a life that is better than bad, because perhaps it hasn’t been all bad after all.
 Perhaps there’s a real benefit to what we’ve experienced.
-So as the year winds down take the time to reflect and appreciate all that you’ve weathered this year.
+So take the time to reflect and appreciate all that you’ve weathered during this time.
 You may surprise yourself by how much you’ve learned and how much you have to be grateful for.